 Shopping for a Class B Camper Van

 In 2016, we returned to the California RV Show to shop for a smaller RV.
-To learn more about what it was like to live full time in a Class A motorhome and our decision to downsize, check out my book, Tales From the Open Road.
+To learn more about what it was like to live full time in a Class A motorhome and our decision to downsize, read my book Tales From the Open Road.

 This video will give you an idea of what the RV Show was like when it was held at the Pomona Fairgrounds.